scalar-labs/cassy/README.md

 $ grpcurl -plaintext -d '{"cluster_id": "", "snapshot_id": "", "backup_type": 3}' 192.168.0.254:20051 rpc.CassandraBackup.TakeBackup
 ```

 (NOTE: Cassandra incremental backups are created per memtable flush and it is not controllable from outside of system.
-So what Cassy can do is just upload incremental backups.)
+So what Cassy does is just upload incremental backups.)

 ### Take cluster-wide consistent backups